Chavis Williams

-Chavis Williams (born July 10, 1989) is the head football coach of the Dora Bulldogs in Dora, Alabama and a former American football linebacker.
-He played college football at Alabama.
+Chavis Williams (born July 10, 1989) is an American former professional football player who was a linebacker for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide.
+He was the head coach at Carbon Hill High School from 2019-2020 and head coach at Dora High School from 2021-2025 in Alabama.

 Early life

 Williams attended Dora High School, where he was ranked nationally by Scout.com as the No. 39 DE and No. 22 in Alabama entering college.
 Rated as a top 50 defensive linemen by Rivals.com.
 Selected first team All-State Class 4A by the Alabama Sports Writers Association.
 Finished second on his team with 123 tackles and added 11 sacks as a senior.
 Also played TE, posting 393 receiving yards and 6 touchdowns.
 Accumulated 81 tackles (averaging 9 per game) and 8 sacks as a junior.